-Beaumont is committed to providing the most convenient and highest quality MRI imaging services for patients and their physicians.
+Beaumont is committed to providing high quality MRI imaging services with a focus on patient and family centered care.
 We offer:

-- board certified Beaumont radiologists to interpret your results as if their life depended on it, too
+- board certified Beaumont radiologists to interpret your results.

 - highly trained technologists to ensure your comfort and safety

-Magnetic resonance imaging (MRI) uses strong magnet and radio waves to provide clear and detailed diagnostic images of internal body organs and tissues.
-MRI is a valuable tool for the diagnosis of a broad range of conditions, including cancer, heart and vascular disease, stroke and joint and musculoskeletal disorders.
-MRI allows evaluation of some body structures that may not be as visible with other diagnostic imaging methods such as X-ray, ultrasound or CT scan.
+Magnetic resonance imaging (MRI) uses a strong magnet and radio waves to provide clear and detailed diagnostic images of internal body organs and tissues.
+MRI is a valuable tool for the diagnosis of a broad range of conditions, including cancer, heart and vascular disease, stroke and musculoskeletal disorders.
+MRI allows evaluation of some body structures that may not be as visible with other diagnostic imaging methods such as X-ray, Ultrasound or CT scan.

 How does an MRI scan work?